 So you're not going to get opposing or canceling forces.

-Because I don't imagine you're importing any kind of electrical current on the craft shell or anything.
+Because I don't imagine you're imparting any kind of electrical current on the craft shell or anything like that.

-And to that degree, I was thinking When you're talking about the amount of energy needed, if that is what happens, and you're dealing with a specific frequency, and I was thinking that at 140 centimeters, you're talking something about 53, 54 megahertz, I don't know.
+And to that degree, I was thinking when you're talking about the amount of energy needed, if that is what happens and you're dealing with a specific frequency, and I was thinking that at 140 centimeters, you're talking something about 53, 54 megahertz.

-But if you were to bring your elements closer together, because, you know, things operate on a square law, you're going to get, you bring them twice as close, you're going to get four times more force for the same amount of energy.
+But if you're to bring your elements closer together, because things operate on a square laurel, you bring them twice as close, you're going to get four times more force for the same amount of energy.

 Well, we've actually conducted experiments that go from 30 centimeters out to 140, and we look at the swing rates on the torsion bar.